-We offer spacious rooms and a home-styled environment.
 This moment is all about you and your baby, so we’re going to make everything as comfortable and safe as possible.
-Here, all newborns and their mothers are cared for as a single unit until it’s time to go home.
-You’ll love the nursing care.
-Our nurses are specially trained and experienced in maternity care and will work as a team to hold your hand every step of the way.
-Your family will be comfortable including overnight arrangements for your support person.
-Your baby will be secure (we offer electronic security systems to ensure the safety of your child), and our healthcare team will ensure you have the very best experience possible.
+At St. Bernards, all newborns and their mothers are cared for as a single unit until it’s time to go home.
+Our nurses are specially trained and experienced in maternity care.
+With loving hearts, our nurses work as a team and will hold your hand every step of the way.
+Care is family-centered, keeping you and your family as comfortable as possible.
+The safety and security of your baby are a top priority.
+Your baby will be provided with an electronic security system to ensure your child's safety.
+Our healthcare team is here to ensure you have the best experience possible while in our care.

-When it's time to meet your little one face to face, you'll be admitted to the St. Bernards Birthcare Center.
+Sometimes seeing is believing, take a virtual tour of the St. Bernards Birthcare Center below.
+When the big day arrives, and it is time to meet your little one face to face, you'll be admitted to the St. Bernards Birthcare Center.

 What to Expect From Labor

 If this is your first baby – or even if it isn’t – it may be hard to know exactly when you are in labor.
 Signs of labor may include:

 If you think you are in labor, go directly to the OB Emergency Department located on the 5th floor of St. Bernards Medical Center.
 There, you will be examined by an OB nurse and a physician within 30 minutes.
 Your condition will be evaluated, your baby monitored.
 Our professional staff will then decide if you need to be admitted to the Labor & Delivery Department.